Logistics Network Design and Consultancy

 - Modelled Costs for Different Potential Network Set-Ups.

-- Improved decision-making based on total logistics cost modelling i.e. cost and service-level impacts of potential changes.
+- Improved decision-making based on total logistics cost modelling.
+This includes cost and the service-level impacts of any potential changes.

 - Improved budgeting of logistics costs

 Logistics Network Design and Logistics Network Review: Modelling Tools

 For network modelling, Bisham uses a variety of tools.
 We choose the best application to match the scope, scale and composition of the customer’s network.
 Optimising and design software will fall into a number of categories, aimed at either daily, tactical or strategic planning.

 In summary, the key is to select the right tool for the job.
-Bisham Consulting ensures the project is conducted efficiently, cost-effectively and geared to delivering the optimum result, in line with the needs of the business.
+Bisham Consulting ensures the project is conducted efficiently.
+It will be cost-effective and geared to delivering the optimum result in line with the needs of the business.